vuwgenomics/mapnet2023/_pages/information.md

 ## Location

-MapNet will be held in the in the Te Toki a Rata (https://goo.gl/maps/c8pcsTwHtF8RyR5u9) Building lecture theatre (TTR L1) on the Kelburn Campus at Victoria University of Wellington.
+MapNet will be held in the in the Te Toki a Rata building (https://goo.gl/maps/c8pcsTwHtF8RyR5u9) lecture theatre (TTR L1) on the Kelburn Campus at Victoria University of Wellington.

 ## Travel

 Wellington airport (WLG) is about 9 km to Victoria.
-Taxis from the airport cost $50+ and take half an hour or so.
+Taxis from the airport cost $40+ and take half an hour or so.
 There are also shared shuttle services which can drop you in the centre of town or at your accommodation for about $18–25, and take around an hour.
 The airport bus will take you to the center city, where you can transfer to a bus to VUW.

 ## Accommodation